What are the Different Types of Childhood Cancer?

 Neuroblastoma

 Neuroblastoma is characterized by abnormal growth of immature nerve cells, mostly in the adrenal glands located on top of the kidneys.
-However, it can also develop in the chest, abdomen, neck, or the spinal region.
+However, it can also develop in the chest, abdomen, neck or spinal region.
 90% of the cases of neuroblastoma are found in children under the age of 5.
 Common symptoms:

-• Diarrhea or constipation
+- Diarrhea or constipation.

-• Formation of lumps under the skin
+- Formation of lumps under the skin.

-• Bone aches and tenderness
+- Bone aches and tenderness.

 Rhabdomyosarcoma

-Rhabdomyosarcoma is cancer of the soft skeletal muscle tissues.
+Rhabdomyosarcoma is a cancer of the soft skeletal muscle tissues.
 It can also begin in the hollow organs such as the bladder and uterus.
-Although it is rare, it is more prevalent in children than in adults.
+Although rare, it is more prevalent in children than in adults.
 Symptoms of rhabdomyosarcoma include swelling or lumps in the arms or legs, blood in the urine with irregular bowel movements, headaches and nosebleeds.

 Bone Cancer